cyberbotics/webots-doc/reference/using-proto-nodes-with-the-scene-tree.md

 a PROTO only if its *base type* is suitable for the chosen insertion point.
 For example, a PROTO whose base type is [Material](material.md#material) cannot be inserted in a `boundingObject` field.
-In [this figure](using-proto-nodes-with-the-scene-tree.md#adding-an-instance-of-the-twocolorchair-proto) you can see how the `TwoColorChair` PROTO appears in the dialog.
+In [this figure](#adding-an-instance-of-the-twocolorchair-proto) you can see how the `TwoColorChair` PROTO appears in the dialog.
 Note that, the dialog's text pane is automatically filled with any comment placed at the beginning of the ".proto" file.

 %figure "Adding an instance of the TwoColorChair PROTO"